hyperledger/bevel/docs/source/operations/quorum_networkyaml.md

 A network.yaml file is the base configuration file designed in the Blockchain Automation Framework for setting up a Quorum DLT network.
 This file contains all the configurations related to the network that has to be deployed.
 Below shows its structure.
 ![](./../_static/TopLevelClass-Quorum.png)

-Before setting up a Quorum DLT network, this file needs to be updated with the required specifications.
+Before setting up a Quorum DLT/Blockchain network, this file needs to be updated with the required specifications.
 A sample configuration file is provided in the repo path:
 `platforms/quorum/configuration/samples/network-quorum.yaml`